zk-org/zk/docs/note-creation.md

 If you are not sure whether a note already exists for a particular subject, the "search or create" mode might be more appropriate than `zk new`.
 It is inspired by [Notational Velocity](https://notational.net/) and enables searching for an existing note or creating a new one in a single action.

 This option is available when running `zk edit --interactive`, which spawns [`fzf`](tool-fzf.md) to filter selected notes.
-From `fzf`, press `Ctrl-N` to create a new note using the current search query as title.
+From `fzf`, press `Ctrl-E` to create a new note using the current search query as title.

 ## Create a note with initial content